 Introduction to Biological Anthropology

 Biological anthropology studies the biological diversity of our species and the evolutionary history that has led us to our present condition.
 The course includes: (1) examination of the genetics underlying evolution and the mechanisms by which change occurs; (2) variation and adaptation among living humans; (3) living primate populations as keys to understanding our evolutionary past; and (4) human evolution.
 This course is designed to expose students to the breadth of biological anthropology and to prepare them for upper-level classes in anthropology and related disciplines.
-Enrollment limited to first-year students and sophomores.
+Enrollment is limited to first-year students and sophomores.